 • Keep trying to convince the customer to purchase the product

-Cold calling today is a very essential part of marketing.
-It is delligently done by companies ranging from startups to fortune 500 companies.
-When done wisely, most companies get an exceptional ROI for these activities and some still see cold calling as a failure.
+Cold calling today is an essential part of marketing.
+It is diligently done by companies ranging from startups to fortune 500 companies.
+When done wisely, most companies get an exceptional ROI for these activities, and some still see cold calling as a failure.

 The must-haves objectives for a making successful cold call

 • Finding the potential customers needed for the product or service

 • Having a good structural plan and action-ready